 Did you know?

-Explore your backyard
+1. Explore your backyard

-Often, it is best to sit inside at a window, allowing the birds to relax and stay around.
+Often, it's best to sit inside at a window, allowing the birds to relax and stay around.

-Complete the garden bird survey
+2. Complete the garden bird survey

 - Get settled in your comfy seat in your survey spot.